 An important step before training a neural network is initializing connection weights4.
 Normally, the initial weights are drawn from a random distribution with zero mean, which permits unbiased optimization in the whole weight space.
 However, we observed a significant boost of the performance when the initial weights are biased with a negative mean.
 Table 4.1 summaries the relationship between the number of converging epochs and weight biases.
 For RNNs trained for the same set of sequences, properly biased initialization reduces required training epochs by about 30%, compared with the conventional zero-mean initialization.
 In addition, the biased initialization nearly triples the capacity of RNNs5.
 However, a too biased initialization harms the performance.
 We found -0.5 to be roughly the optimal mean in our experiments.
-Although it is not entirely clear why lowering the mean of initial weights dramatically facilitates learning, the overall inhibition effect created by negative weights may help reduce interference between patterns.
+Although it is not entirely clear why lowering the mean of initial weights dramatically facilitates learning, the over-